Naefunn/GlassCockpitSim/README.md

   Smooth updates driven by time-delta calculations for consistent behavior regardless of user input or system load.

 - **User-Controllable Targets**
-  Command simulated pitch and roll values to see realistic transitions and responsive display updates.
+  Command simulated pitch and roll, throttle and airbreak values to see realistic transitions and responsive display updates.

 ## Project Roadmap